10 things you need to know about junior ISAs (JISAs)

 Whether you’ve recently become a parent or just started looking at options for your children, a junior ISA (JISA) can be a great way to give your child financial support at the start of adulthood.

-Here’s everything you need to know to decide if it’s the right product for you.
+Here’s what you need to know to decide if it’s the right product for you.

 1. Junior ISAs are tax-free savings or investment accounts for children

-Neither you nor your child will have to pay any tax on the money they take out of their JISA, no matter how much it’s grown.
+Neither you, nor your child, will have to pay any Income Tax or Capital Gains Tax on the money they take out of their JISA, no matter how much it grows.

 2. There are two types of junior ISA: ‘cash’ and ‘stocks and shares’